Demokratis-ch/demokratis-ch/README.md

 # Demokratis.ch
-[Demokratis.ch](https://demokratis.ch) makes it easier to participate in Swiss consultation procedures in order to better influence the legislative process at Federal and Cantonal level.
+[Demokratis.ch](https://demokratis.ch) makes it easier to participate in Swiss consultation procedures in order to better influence the legislative process at the federal and cantonal level.

 ### About
 The consultation procedure is a fundamental, but lesser known integral part of Swiss democracy.
 While in theory the consultation procedure is open to everyone the barriers to participation are rather high.
 Demokratis.ch is an accessible and user-friendly web platform which makes it easy to explore, contribute to and monitor consultation procedures in Switzerland.